dartZXC/HertZ-inzernal-modified/README.md

-#If you are going to make issues on why this doesnt work and it just crashes
-figure it out urself skid.
+If you are going to make issues on why this doesnt work and it just crashes figure it out urself

-#1 thing.
-Never sell something thats public. because you are going to get exposed in a single Second
-This is a modified version of ama6nen's inzernal
+Most errors can be fixed easily.

+**DO not make a issue saying it doesnt work. you'll just waste ur time**

+# I have Full Permissions to upload it from the Original creator HertZ himself.

+i do not claim any rights that ive made this. all rights go to hertz.